What is the purpose of the ACCESS for ELLs assessment?

 What is the administrator to student ratio?

-Assessing Comprehension and Communication in English State-to-State for English Language Learners (ACCESS for ELLs) is a secure large-scale English language proficiency assessment given to Kindergarten through 12th graders who have been identified as English language learners (ELLs).
+Assessing Comprehension and Communication in English State-to-State for English Language Learners (ACCESS for ELLs) is a secure large-scale English language proficiency assessment given to Kindergarten through 12th graders who have been identified as English learners (ELs).
 It is given annually to monitor students' progress in acquiring academic English.
 This information can be used to identify the types of language supports and services that should be provided to students to help them succeed in the classroom.
 It should also be used to inform a student’s growth in English Language Proficiency, to inform a student’s English language proficiency for re-designation, and to inform instruction based on students’ English language ability.

 Under Title I, Colorado is required to administer academic achievement assessments to all students as well as an English Language Proficiency assessment to English learners.
 States receiving grants under Title III must establish annual goals for increasing and measuring the progress of students with limited English proficiency in 1) learning English and 2) attaining English language proficiency.

 The ACCESS for ELLs assessments were selected through a year-long process that included input from across Colorado.
 In 2010, CDE established an Assessment Stakeholders group whose task was to make recommendations regarding Colorado’s new assessment system, including the new English language proficiency assessments.
 Several subcommittees from an applicant pool were established based on a blind selection process, including one for special populations.
 The stakeholders and subcommittee members included teachers, district level educators, representatives from universities, representatives from the business community, and community members.